Search

 What is a deductible in car insurance?

-You’ll get to select your deductible when you purchase insurance.
-Each coverage option you purchase has its own deductible, so you can select a different amount for each option.
-And, you can always raise or lower your deductible at any time.
+When you purchase your policy, you select your deductible amount.
+Each coverage option you purchase has its own deductible, so you can select a different amount for each option, and you can always raise or lower your deductible.

 High deductible vs low deductible